Friendship Definition

 Your own dictionary definition of friendship may involve how friends make you feel.

-Have you ever walked away from a conversion and just felt uncomfortable?
+Have you ever walked away from a conversion with a friends and just felt uncomfortable?
 Maybe you spent the entire time gossiping or trading complaints back and forth.
 After spending time with a true friend, you often feel better about yourself and life in general.

 Trust is a key component of a friendship definition.

 A true friend is typically someone you can trust.
-You don’t need to pour out your deepest, darkest secrets, but you trust that what you choose to give out is safe with them.
+You don’t need to pour out your deepest, darkest secrets to a friend, but you trust that what you choose to give out is safe with them.
 You can also be sure that a true friend isn’t lying to you or talking about you behind your back.

 Authenticity is often part of a friendship definition meaning.

 With a true friend, you typically don’t have to hide who you really are.
-You generally don’t have to cover up your quirks or struggles, and your friends aren’t putting on a show, either.
-They don’t need to pretend to be someone they’re not or make up stories to falsely impress you.
+With friends, you generally don’t have to cover up your quirks or struggles, and your friends aren’t putting on a show, either.
+Friends don’t need to pretend to be someone they’re not or make up stories to falsely impress you.

 Support can be essential in a true friendship.